seanhenry/SwiftMockGeneratorForXcode/README.md

 [Looking for the AppCode version?](https://github.com/seanhenry/MockGenerator)

-**IMPORTANT:**
-- This plugin is in development and only supports a fraction of the features offered in the [AppCode plugin](https://github.com/seanhenry/MockGenerator).
-- Only tested with Xcode 8.3.2 but will support Xcode 9 soon.

 ## Install Swift Mock Generator Xcode Source Editor Extension

 - Download the latest release [here](https://github.com/seanhenry/SwiftMockGeneratorForXcode/releases)